Peninsular Railway (California): San Jose, Saratoga & Los Gatos Electric Railway (1900–1909)

+Southern Pacific operations (1905–1934)

+The Peninsular Railroad was incorporated on December 21, 1905 as a subsidiary of the Southern Pacific in response to calls for an interurban line from San Francisco to San Jose.
+In addition to the line to Los Gatos, branches were also planned to extend to Alviso, Oakland and Lick Observatory.
+However, due to the Colorado River flood of 1905 (which created the Salton Sea), many of the rails to be used for this construction had to be rushed to the Imperial Valley to rebuild the Southern Pacific line between Los Angeles and Yuma, Arizona.
+Therefore, only the lines connecting San Jose, Palo Alto and Los Gatos were constructed, and interurban service did not exist between Palo Alto and San Mateo.

+The Peninsular Railway was incorporated in 1909 as the successor to the Peninsular Railroad, San Jose & Los Gatos Interurban Railway, and the Santa Clara Interurban Railway.

+Another attempt to complete this line to San Francisco came in the next decade, with the Peninsular coming to an agreement with the United Railroads of San Francisco to run via their San Mateo interurban.
+Eight new cars were ordered for the planned service, but construction was again delayed by a scarcity of steel rails, this time due to World War I.

 The trackage that the Peninsular Railway built itself was the line to Los Gatos through Campbell, the line along Stevens Creek Road to Cupertino, the two lines along the Mayfield cutoff from Cupertino to Mayfield, and Cupertino to Los Gatos, the spur to Congress Springs from Saratoga, and part of the line to Alum Rock Park.

-Peninsular Railway (1906–1934)

 By 1931, the system was operating 34 streetcars on 91.1 mi of track.

 Electric passenger service between San Jose and Palo Alto began on March 5, 1910, and ended on October 1, 1934.
 All of the lines were replaced by bus service by the late 1930s.

 Physical infrastructure

-The properties of the Peninsular Railway included everything owned by the companies it acquired as well as necessary tracks, substations, and a interurban carbarn in San Jose.
-The carbarn faced San Carlos street at the southwest corner of San Carlos and Sunol streets, by 1920, the 68 mi system had several main tracks originating in San Jose.
+The properties of the Peninsular Railway included everything owned by the companies it acquired as well as necessary tracks, substations, and an interurban car barn in San Jose.
+The carbarn faced San Carlos street at the southwest corner of San Carlos and Sunol streets.
+By 1920, the 68 mi system had several main tracks originating in San Jose.